fundipper/goldmark-videos/README.md

 ~~YouTube only at first.~~

-Base on [goldmark-embed](github.com/fundipper/goldmark-embed), Support embed video use `ifmarme`, customize the platform by yourself.
+Base on [goldmark-embed](https://github.com/fundipper/goldmark-embed), Support customize option to embed video use `ifmarme`.

 ## Demo